tp tate@programs $750 proof

 practical read

-The trust layer has to be visible.
+The trust layer has to be visible before the demo meets a buyer.

 Agent teams are moving from chat demos into workflows that touch private files, SaaS APIs, MCP servers, payment flows, browsers, databases, and other agents.
 That creates a different launch bar.
 A useful demo is not enough if the reviewer cannot see the boundaries.